Gulf Of Alaska Climate Integrated Modeling Socioeconomics—From Climate To Communities

 These questions underpin the socioeconomic dimensions of the GOA-CLIM project, Theme 3 - “From climate to communities”.

-Economists and social scientists at the Alaska Fisheries Science Center, University of Washington, and Pacific States Marine Fisheries Commission will develop three interrelated models to address these questions:
+Economists and social scientists at the Alaska Fisheries Science Center, University of Washington, and Pacific States Marine Fisheries Commission will develop three interrelated research portfolios to address these questions: